Before-and-after ads are the single most effective creative format for AI photo and beauty apps, and it is not close.

 Should I use the same before-and-after creatives for retargeting campaigns?

 No. Retargeting audiences have already seen your transformation promise, so showing the same before-and-after reduces impact.
-Based on RocketShip HQ client data, retargeting campaigns for AI photo apps perform 25-30% better when they use 'deeper' creatives: screen recordings of the app in action, user testimonials about results, or comparisons to competitor apps.
+In our experience, retargeting campaigns for AI photo apps tend to perform meaningfully better when they use 'deeper' creatives: screen recordings of the app in action, user testimonials about results, or comparisons to competitor apps.
 Save your before-and-after creatives for cold prospecting.

 How do seasonal trends affect before-and-after ad performance for photo apps?

 Seasonality is significant.
-Based on RocketShip HQ client data, AI photo app CPIs drop 15-25% during holiday periods (Christmas, Valentine's Day, Mother's Day, graduation season) because users are actively seeking photo enhancement for gifts and social sharing.
+Industry patterns suggest AI photo app CPIs tend to drop during holiday periods (Christmas, Valentine's Day, Mother's Day, graduation season) because users are actively seeking photo enhancement for gifts and social sharing.

 The best transformation types shift seasonally too: old photo restoration spikes around Mother's Day and Thanksgiving, while beauty and glamour filters peak before New Year's Eve and prom season.